TanveerAhmed4545/react-heaven-hearth-client/README.md

 ## Server site: https://github.com/TanveerAhmed4545/react-heaven-hearth-server

 ## About
-Haven Hearth is a hotel booking platform designed to provide a seamless and intuitive experience for travellers.
+Haven Hearth is a hotel booking platform designed to provide a seamless and intuitive experience for travelers.
+Haven Hearth is an elegantly designed hotel booking website created using React, React Router, and Tailwind CSS.
 ## Technologies
 React js, MongoDB, Express, Firebase, Tailwind CSS, DaisyUI, AOS, Animation, Stripe Payment, Swiper js
 ##  Features
 - 📝 This is a hotel booking-related website.
 - 📝 This website design was created by myself.
+- 📝 Authentication functionality is integrated for secure user access, and MongoDB is used for data management.
+- 📝 This website integrates Stripe for secure and efficient payment processing, ensuring a smooth booking experience for users.
+- 📝 This site also leverages daisyUI for UI components.
+Additional packages and tools such as React Leaflet for maps, React Helmet for managing document heads, and AOS (Animate On Scroll) enhance the website's interactivity and performance.
 - 📝 This website is built with React library and also React router.
 - 📝 This website is built with a tailwind CSS library.
 - 📝 This website mainly has 3 pages.
 Home/ rooms / my booking  and also login and register.
 - 📝 The Home Page contains a Navbar, Banner, featured rooms, location gap, newsletter, customer review and Footer.
-- 📝  Authentication functionality is included in this website.
 - 📝 MongoDB collection and data have been created by me and that data has been used for this Website.
-- 📝 Also use daisyUi .
-- 📝 Selected category is Hotel booking related.

 ##  Packages
 - React leaflet
 - React helmet
 - Aos
 - react-date-picker
 - react-helmet-async
 - swiper-js
-- momentsjs
+- moments

 ## Installation: